-At about eight weeks of age, many parents start to notice that their baby has started to develop a flattening.
-At this age, we always recommend repositioning to get your baby away from the flat spot whilst they are sleeping or awake.
-Here are some hints and tips on how to start to improve your baby’s head shape before needing to think about using the TiMband™.
+At about eight weeks of age, many parents start to notice that their baby has started to develop a flattening of the head.
+At this age, we always recommend trying some repositioning techniques for plagiocephaly, to try and prevent your baby from putting any additional or excessive pressure on the flat spot, while they are sleeping or awake.
+Here are some hints and tips on baby repositioning techniques that could help to improve your baby’s head shape, before needing to think about using a plagiocephaly helmet.

 - Babies may need your help to change their head position until they can do it on their own.
-As your baby sleeps, gently turn their head to vary the position that it rests in.
+As your baby sleeps, gently turn their head to vary the position.

 - Change the position of toys and other interesting things that your baby looks at, from one side to the other.

 - Babies who suck a thumb tend to turn towards that side.
 Try covering the thumb that is sucked or encourage them to suck the opposite one.

 - To encourage your baby to look at the other side and lean on the other side of their head, alternate the end of the cot where your baby lies.

 - If your baby sleeps in a crib or Moses basket in your bedroom, turn this around regularly so that your baby is not looking in the same direction all of the time.

 - We cannot comment on or recommend the use of pillows or sleep positioners in the cot.
 Please read our dedicated blog post on the safety risks of using such products for more information.